Sojourner Truth: Additional recognition

 In regard to the magazine Ms., which began in 1972, Gloria Steinem has stated, "We were going to call it Sojourner, after Sojourner Truth, but that was perceived as a travel magazine.

 Truth was posthumously inducted into the National Women's Hall of Fame in Seneca Falls, New York, in 1981.
 She was also inducted to the Michigan Women's Hall of Fame, in Lansing, Michigan.
 She was part of the inaugural class of inductees when the museum was established in 1983.

 The U.S. Postal Service issued a commemorative, 22-cent postage stamp honoring Sojourner Truth in 1986.
 The original artwork was created by Jerry Pinkney, and features a double portrait of Truth.
 The stamp was part of the Black Heritage series.
 The first day of issue was February 4, 1986.

 Truth was included in a monument of "Michigan Legal Milestones" erected by the State Bar of Michigan in 1987, honoring her historic court case.

 The calendar of saints of the Episcopal Church remembers Sojourner Truth annually, together with Elizabeth Cady Stanton, Amelia Bloomer and Harriet Ross Tubman, on July 20.
 The calendar of saints of the Lutheran Church remembers Sojourner Truth together with Harriet Tubman on March 10.

 In 1997, The NASA Mars Pathfinder mission's robotic rover was named "Sojourner".
 The following year, S.T.
 Writes Home appeared on the web offering "Letters to Mom from Sojourner Truth", in which the Mars Pathfinder Rover at times echoes its namesake.

 In 2002, Temple University scholar Molefi Kete Asante published a list of 100 Greatest African Americans, which includes Sojourner Truth.

+In 2009 Truth was inducted into the National Abolition Hall of Fame, in Peterboro, New York.